 How much caffeine should I have a day?

 The maximum amount of caffeine depends on your age, gender, and health condition.
-For example, if you often have a high blood pressure, you should consult your doctor for a recommended daily caffeine intake.
+For example, if you often have a high blood pressure (check with the MAP calculator](calc:587)), you should consult your doctor for a recommended daily caffeine intake.

 You can use the following values as a rule of thumb:

-Children (below 13): small children should avoid caffeine in general.
+Children (below 13) – Small children should generally avoid caffeine.
 It is not advisable to provide them with substantial amounts of coffee.

 What is a lethal dose of caffeine?

 It is assumed that the lethal dose of caffeine is about 10 grams.
-This corresponds to about 70 mugs of coffee, 125 energy drinks or 200 cups of tea.
+That corresponds to about 70 mugs of coffee, 125 energy drinks, or 200 cups of tea.
 While it is almost impossible to reach that dose with traditional caffeine sources, you should make sure that you keep your caffeine intake at a reasonable level.